TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 If this location uses several devices, each of them must be configured with this same `SK_L`.
 This configuration can be done by the device manufacturer meaning that the manufacturer is in charge of keeping this long-term secret.
 Details are out of the scope of this document.

-- Each device knows the public key of the Authority in charge of the backend server, `PK_SA`, and the public key of the Authority in charge of manual contact tracing, `PK_MCTA`.
+- Each device knows the public key of the Authority in charge of the backend server, `PK_SA`.
+When the deployment involves the MCT (options 1 and 2), the device also knows the public key of the Authority in charge of manual contact tracing, `PK_MCTA`.

 - If the location has several totally independent rooms (e.g., a restaurant across two different buildings), distinct devices initialized with different long-term secrets, `SK_R1` and `SK_R2`, may be used in order to generate different location keys and identifiers.